watem-sedem/watem-sedem/docs/input.rst

 ***********************************

-The parcel trapping efficiency (PTEF) is used to compute the upstream area for every raster pixel :math:`A` (see also :ref:`L-model <lmodel>`).
-The PTEF takes into account the land-use defined in :ref:`the CN-WS parcels raster <prcmap>`: as a function of the land-use.
-This will contribute to the upstream area with a given percentage (100-PTEF).
-The parcel trapping efficiency for cropland is defined by the Parcel trapping efficiency cropland (% as int e.g. 87).
+The parcel trapping efficiency (PTEF) is used to compute the upstream area for every raster pixel (:math:`A_{pixel}`) (see also :ref:`L-model <lmodel>`).
+The PTEF also takes the land-use, defined by :ref:`the CN-WS parcels raster <prcmap>`, into account.
+This then, contributes to the upstream area by a given percentage (100-PTEF).

+The parcel trapping efficiency for cropland is defined by the 'Parcel trapping efficiency cropland' (in % as integer16; e.g. PTEF = 87).

 .. math::